 It’s perfect for parents on a budget because it’s free!
 We started incorporating more and more YouTube channels into our curriculum this year.

 I figured the kids were on YouTube most of the time anyway, so let’s put it to good use and find some of the best educational videos.
 From there, we just went with it.
 And the kids love it!
-We have started incorporating a lot of these homeschool YouTube channels in our curriculum.
+We have started incorporating a lot of these homeschool YouTube channels into our curriculum.

 P.S.
 If you’re having a hard time getting the kids off the screen to do chores – I have a free Earn Your Screen Time printable that may help.

 YouTube also has an app called YouTube Kids.
 This is an app made specifically for kids.
 You can check it out here.
 If you’re a little leary on having the kids on YouTube with the app – there is a way to block channels on YouTube Kids.

 Typically, my kids will use a notebook or a bullet journal so that they can jot down any notes they have about what they’re learning in the videos.
 This has come in handy multiple times because my daughter learns by writing things down while my son learns from visualization.

 While they’re writing in the notebook and watching their videos, I’ll work on writing down what we’ve done for the day or plan out the rest of the week.

 I always have a planner handy while they’re watching videos because often times something will really spark their interest and will want to learn more about it.
 When that happens, I’ll write it down in the planner so I can remember and we can research and learn more about that particular topic.

 I will continue to update this list as I discover new channels, so favorite this list and check back to see any new additions!